Sweden in the Eurovision Song Contest 2018: Background

-The Swedish national broadcaster, Sveriges Television (SVT), broadcasts the event within Sweden and organises the selection process for the nation's entry.
-Since 1959, SVT has organised the annual competition Melodifestivalen in order to select the Swedish entry for the Eurovision Song Contest.
+As part of its duties as participating broadcaster, SVT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 1959, SR first and SVT later have organised the annual competition Melodifestivalen in order to select their entries for the contest.

 Before Eurovision

 Melodifestivalen 2018

-Melodifestivalen 2018 is the Swedish music competition that would select Sweden's entry for the Eurovision Song Contest 2018.
+Melodifestivalen 2018 was the Swedish music competition that would select Sweden's entry for the Eurovision Song Contest 2018.
 28 songs competed in a six-week-long process which consisted of four heats on 3, 10, 17 and 24 February 2018, a second chance round on 3 March 2018, and a final on 10 March 2018.
 The six shows were hosted by David Lindgren.
 Seven songs competed in each heat—the top two qualified directly to the final, while the third and fourth placed songs qualified to the second chance round.
 The bottom three songs in each heat were eliminated from the competition.